 When students transfer to me for lessons I begin with a period of evaluation to determine their strengths and weaknesses.
 While I can make some initial assessments at our first meeting, it is only after working with a student for a while that I have an accurate evaluation.
 I usually discover that some aspects of their musical development are more advanced than others, so our first goal of study is to strengthen those areas which need growth, bringing their musicianship into balance.

 Refresher piano, adults

 Many adults returning to piano study as adults are delighted to discover that they remember more than they thought.
 Each course of study is highly personalized, so that every student begins at the appropriate skill level.
 Adults return to piano with varying interests and desires for learning and those are considered with the curriculum design.

 Online piano lessons

-During the current Covid-19 pandemic, all lessons are conducted online (6/17/2020).
-Even when the studio offers in-person lessons again, many may wish to continue enjoying the convenience of online instruction in the home.
-They also provide a good alternative for those occasional times when you have a minor illness, vacation, or transportation issue.
+I began offering online lessons in March 2021 due to Covid-19 and continue to offer online lessons as an alternative format.
+Some wish to enjoy the convenience of online instruction in the home.
+This also provides a good alternative for those occasional times when you have a minor illness, vacation, or transportation issue.

 You might also be interested in my blog, What Really Happens in a Piano Lesson